Frequently Asked Questions

 Current estimates for the Project are approximately $852 million, excluding financing costs.
 Capital costs will be updated as the design progresses through design and engineering.

-The Project has received a Medium-High Rating by the FTA.
-NICTD is working closely with the FTA to obtain a funding recommendation for this Project in Fiscal Year 2020.
+The Project has received a Medium-High Rating by the FTA and received a funding recommendation for this Project in Fiscal Year 2020.

-It is anticipated that the FTA’s New Starts program will provide 37.5 percent of the Project’s capital cost by obtaining a funding recommendation by FTA.
+FTA’s New Starts program is providing approximately 37.5 percent of the Project’s capital cost.
 The non-New Starts costs will be covered by a combination of funding sources, including funding from the Northwest Indiana Regional Development Authority (RDA), the State of Indiana, and local communities.

 Visit the FTA’s New Starts program and process to learn more.